PixelMap

 -

-Addition (+): Returns a
+Addition (+): Returns a PixelMapwith values added element-wise.

-Subtraction (-): Returns a
+Subtraction (-): Returns a DifferenceMapwith values subtracted element-wise.

-Multiplication (*): Returns a
+Multiplication (*): Returns a PixelMapwith values multiplied element-wise.

-with values divided element-wise.
+Division (/): Returns a PixelMapwith values divided element-wise.
 Division by zero results in NaN values with a warning.

-of any type, operations typically return the base PixelMap type, except for
+When operating with another PixelMap of any type, operations typically return the base PixelMap type, except for

 subtraction which returns a DifferenceMap.
 When operating with scalars or arrays, operations return the same type as

-the original PixelMap
+the original PixelMap.

-) do not allow negative values.
+Note: Some PixelMap subclasses (like TIVMap and PerfusionMap) do not allow negative values.
 Operations that

 might produce negative values with these maps will display appropriate warnings.